 The school confers a Master's degree to individuals who fulfill the following requisites.

-1) Full completion of pre-determined coursework within the allotted time period (e.g. 4 semesters) 2) Full completion of pre-determined credits for graduation a.
-Acquire and expand on the foundational knowledge to become contributors to their profession. b.
-Apply this knowledge in the students' chosen field to become highly skilled professionals.
-Behave in a high ethical manner to become respected members in their profession.
+- 1) Full completion of pre-determined coursework within the allotted time period (e.g. 4 semesters) - 2) Full completion of pre-determined credits for graduation

 The school aspires that the students possess the following attributes: